seamapi/javascript/README.md

 #### Overriding the Client

-An Axios compatible client may be provided to create a `SeamHttp` instance.
+An Axios compatible client may be provided to create a `Seam` instance.
 This API is used internally and is not directly supported.

 ## Development and Testing